waiting-for-dev/string-direction/README.md

 ### Custom Strategies

 You can define your custom strategies.
 To do so, you just have to define a class inside `StringDirection` module with a name ending with `Strategy`.
 This class has to respond to an instance method `run` which takes the string as argument.
-You can inherit from `StringDirection::Strategy` to have convenient methods `ltr`, `rtl` and `bidi`.
+You can inherit from `StringDirection::Strategy` to have convenient methods `ltr`, `rtl` and `bidi` which return expected result.
+If the strategy doesn't know the direction, it must return `nil`.

 ```ruby
 class StringDirection::AlwaysLtrStrategy < StringDirection::Strategy